Kartik-324/AI_BluePrint_Analyzer/README.md

-# 🏢 CBRE Blueprint Analyzer
+# 🏢 AI Blueprint Analyzer

 ## 🎯 Overview

-Blueprint Analyzer is an enterprise-grade AI application designed for analyzing architectural blueprints using advanced AI vision technologies such as FastAPI, LangChain, OpenAI GPT‑4o Vision, and Streamlit.
+AI Blueprint Analyzer is an enterprise-grade AI application designed for analyzing architectural blueprints using advanced AI vision technologies such as FastAPI, LangChain, OpenAI GPT‑4o Vision, and Streamlit.